How To Treat Mange in Dogs with Banixx

 General Symptoms of Mange in Dogs?

 The symptoms of mange depend on which type of mite is present.
 Demodectic mange tends to cause hair loss, bald spots, scabbing and sores.
 It can also lead to ear infections.
 Secondary bacterial infections can make demodectic mange an itchy and uncomfortable skin infection for your dog.
 Although puppies generally have little or no adverse reactions to this type of mite, dogs with inadequate immune systems, regardless of age, may become quite ill with this type of mange.
 The good news is that this type of mange it is not contagious to other animals or humans.

 Sarcoptic mange, however, is highly contagious to other animals and even humans.
 Generally. within a week after exposure, this type of mite causes intense itching and frenzied scratching that results in complete restlessness.
 It also can result in hair loss, reddened skin, body sores, and scabs.
 The most commonly affected areas are a dog’s ears, elbows, face, and legs, but it can rapidly spread to the entire body.
 Click here to find a store near you that carries Banixx or buy Banixx online.

 What Should I Do If I Think My Dog Has Mange?

-Take your dog to a veterinarian, who will perform a physical exam, analyze skin scrapings and try to confirm the presence of mange mites with a microscope.
+Take your dog to a veterinarian, who will perform a physical exam, analyze skin scrapings and will confirm whether mange mites are present, or not, with a microscope.

 How Is Mange Treated?

 Depending on the type of mange and the breed of your dog, the prescribed medication for mange treatment may be given orally or applied topically.
 Rest assured, Banixx may be used in partnership with this medication to ease itching, inflammation, and open, unpleasant skin sores and infections.
 There is no conflict between the prescribed medication and Banixx; moreover, your pup will be happy that Banixx has no added odor or burn/sting.
 Results are usually seen after a few weeks or less…

 How Can I Prevent a Recurrence of Mange?